JuliusDeBoer/Tello/README.md

 > [!IMPORTANT]
 > This is Sam Romer.
 I think he is right!

-Our delivery vehicles (pls no check for stolen ):  )
+Our delivery vehicles (pls no check for stolen ):  (Only middle one is functional rn))

 ![waggies](https://github.com/JuliusDeBoer/Tello/assets/131257976/1dbf120a-d6af-4b40-abcd-d76ea732f348)